ghc/ghc/docs/users_guide/glasgow_exts.rst

 encountered that is not syntactically equivalent to the last type parameter *but does mention* the last type parameter somewhere in it, then a recursive call to ``fmap`` is made.
-If a type is found which doesn't mention the last type paramter at all, then it is left alone.
+If a type is found which doesn't mention the last type parameter at all, then it is left alone.

 The second of those cases, in which a type is unequal to the type parameter but does contain the type parameter, can be surprisingly tricky.
 For example, the